hssm/SuperStyler/README.md

 The output is already included in this project, so you don't need to do anything unless you modify the .ui file.

 ### TODOs
-- Offer to specify a port instead of randomly picking one.
-I'm pretty sure firewalls are going to block this.
 - Get rid of the "Save" button in the editor and save as you edit (in line with the card editor)
 - Perhaps include qscintilla in its entirety to avoid packaging woes.